SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

 Refer to example in [Using Parameters](/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md) to see how to deploy and invoke a graphit file as a web-service.
 ![](/articles/15_web_services/17_Graphit/images/47_invoking_graphit_files.png)

 Note that the Graphit file can be invoked in both GET or POST mode, but you must set the parameters in the Graphit window to enable using a GET method.
-Consult this [article] (/articles/15_web_services/12_Supported_Verbs_Get.md) to refer to the full list of supported verbs.
+Consult the following articles for [GET verbose](/articles/15_web_services/12_Supported_Verbs_Get.md) and for [POST verbose](/articles/15_web_services/13_Supported_Verbs_Post.md).

 ## Web-services Calls